Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 The following [readme](./src/adapters/src/Camera/readme.md) provides details on a sample camera adapter that can be enabled with this preview.

-## Building and Running the IoT Plug and Play bridge
+## Building and Running the IoT Plug and Play bridge on an IoT device or gateway

 | Platform | Supported |
 | :-----------: | :-----------: |